horizon-research/Efficient-Deep-Learning-for-Point-Clouds/Networks/frustum-pointnets/README.md

 Next, download the prepared data files <a href="https://shapenet.cs.stanford.edu/media/frustum_data.zip" target="_blank">HERE (960MB)</a> and just unzip the file and move the `*.pickle` files to the `kitti` folder.

-After the command executes, you should see three newly generated data files under the `kitti` folder.
 You can run `python train/provider.py` to visualize the training data (frustum point clouds and 3D bounding box labels, in rect camera coordinate).

 ---